amerrika/scss-starter/README.md

 Of course, while learning CSS3 I came accross some popular CSS3 Frameworks like Bootstrap or Tailwind and I didn't really like them.
 The reason is that I've become pretty comfortable with vanilla CSS3 and I've been doing only my personal projects for learning purposes so I haven't felt the need to get into these frameworks.

 What I do like though, is SCSS.
-I learned the basics of it such as nesting, partials, mixins, inheritence and some of the at-rules that help to better organize a code.
+I learned the basics of it such as nesting, partials, mixins, inheritence and some of the at-rules that help me to better organize my code.
 To start a new project with some pre-written code I created this starter.
 The inspiration for it I found in Kevin Powell's [Website Starter Template](https://github.com/kevin-powell/website-starter-template-v3) which is way more complex and more advanced.
 Also, this way I keep learning about CSS3 and exploring some modern CSS3 techniques like fluid typography or adjustable paddings using calc, clamp, min and max functions etc.

 ## Start Using It